dspasic/goyard/README.md

 podman exec -ti gotut-mysql /bin/bash
 ```

-and follow the instruction of the tutorial.
+and follow the instruction of the tutorial.Read
+                                           Read